pbinkley/microcopying_1940/index.markdown

-institutions to provide you with ordinary explosive film, and I am afraid if some of that comes into the best conducted libraries where the custodians aren't aware of the substitution it will be fatal, and no more important factor, in my opinion, <span style="page" id="page79">[p.79]</span> can be considered than an insistence upon non-inflammable film.</p>
+institutions to provide you with ordinary explosive film, and I am afraid if some of that comes into the best conducted libraries where the custodians aren't aware of the substitution it will be fatal, and no more important factor, in my opinion, <span class="page" id="page79">[p.79]</span> can be considered than an insistence upon non-inflammable film.</p>

 </div>